adwait3/memlabs/LAB.md

 ## First part

 ``python3 vol.py -h``
-use this to see the different plugins and their uses first i used
+use this to see the different plugins and their uses. first i used

 ``python3 vol.py -f '/home/kali/Desktop/MemoryDump_Lab2.raw' windows.info``
 to view the info and found it was windows 7 machine

 ![Screenshot 2024-03-18 100617](https://github.com/adwait3/memlabs/assets/148553626/c41159bb-0975-4f90-98ba-7a03f9237a06)
 after this i used

 ``python3 vol.py -f MemoryDump_Lab2.raw windows.pslist.PsList``

 to see the processes
 ![pslist](https://github.com/adwait3/memlabs/assets/148553626/82052238-034f-46be-9c13-f8d41f964f0a)

 afer this i used

 ``python3 vol.py -f MemoryDump_Lab2.raw windows.envars``

 to see the environment variables
 ![variablespng](https://github.com/adwait3/memlabs/assets/148553626/0905da9f-478f-49c3-8d8d-79ca8beef071)

 and found temp c variable with some fishy looking stuff (``ZmxhZ3t3M2xjMG0zX1QwXyRUNGczXyFfT2ZfTDRCXzJ9``) put it on cyber chef to get the first flag

 ``flag{w3lc0m3_T0_$T4g3_!_Of_L4B_2}``